deepfabric/vectodb/faiss/INSTALL.md

 General compilation instructions
 ================================

+TL;DR: `./configure && make (&& make install)` for the C++ library, and then `cd python; make && make install` for the python interface.

+1. `./configure`

+This generates the system-dependent configuration for the `Makefile`, stored in a file called `makefile.inc`.

+A few useful options:
+- `./configure --without-cuda` in order to build the CPU part only.
+- `./configure --with-cuda=/path/to/cuda-10.1` in order to hint to the path of the cudatoolkit.
+- `./configure --with-cuda-arch="-gencode=arch=compute_75,code=sm_75 -gencode=arch=compute_72,code=sm_72"` for specifying which GPU architectures to build against.
+- `./configure --with-python=/path/to/python3.7` in order to build a python interface for a different python than the default one.
+- `LDFLAGS=-L/path_to_mkl/lib/ ./configure` so that configure detects the MKL BLAS imeplementation.
+Note that this may require to set the LD_LIBRARY_PATH at runtime.

+2. `make`

+This builds the C++ library (the whole library if a suitable cuda toolkit was found, or the CPU part only otherwise).

+3. `make install` (optional)

+This installs the headers and libraries.

+4. `make -C python` (or `make py`)

+This builds the python interface.

+5. `make -C python install`

+This installs the python library.

-Faiss has been tested only on x86_64 machines on Linux and Mac OS.
+Faiss is supported on x86_64 machines on Linux and Mac OS.

-Faiss is compiled via a Makefile.
-The system-dependent configuration of the Makefile is in an include file, makefile.inc.
-The variables in makefile.inc must be set by hand.
+It has been found to run on other platforms as well, see [other platforms](https://github.com/facebookresearch/faiss/wiki/Related-projects#bindings-to-other-languages-and-porting-to-other-platforms)

 Faiss requires a C++ compiler that understands:
-- the Intel intrinsics for SSE instructions
+- the Intel intrinsics for SSE instructions,
-- the GCC intrinsic for the popcount instruction
+- the GCC intrinsic for the popcount instruction,
-- basic OpenMP
+- basic OpenMP.

-There are a few models for makefile.inc in the example_makefiles/ subdirectory.
-Copy the relevant one for your system and adjust to your needs.
+There are a few examples for makefile.inc in the example_makefiles/ subdirectory.
 There are also indications for specific configurations in the troubleshooting section of the wiki.

 https://github.com/facebookresearch/faiss/wiki/Troubleshooting